-What We Love: It is always a pleasure to read about someone’s knitting journey and Steph’s is no exception.
+I Love: It’s always a pleasure to read about someone’s knitting journey and Steph’s is no exception.
 She blogs about her knitting, photography and life adventures.
 Making one realise how much we knitters have in common.

 The Feisty Redhead by Ashley Little

-Ashley’s self professed main passion is knitting, although she loves all crafts.
+Ashley’s passion is knitting, although she loves all crafts.
 She works as a Craft writer and Tech Editor.
-Her blog features her crafting adventures.
+Her blog features her crafting.

-What We Love: There are some wonderful knitting stories on The Feisty Redhead.
-I am particularly interested in the stories of Tech Editing.
+I Love: There are some wonderful knitting stories on The Feisty Redhead.
 Thanks to the wonderful Tech Editors like Ashley we all have access to well written patterns that work!
+(No longer being updated.)

 Knitting Up A Storm by Anna Maliszewski

-Anna is an artistic and creative person.
-She decided to create a blog to write about her knitting endeavors.
+Anna is artistic.
+She created a blog about her knitting endeavors.
 Until then it grew and she started sharing her patterns, tips, hand-dyed yarn and more.

-What We Love: Knitting Up A Storm are more into knitting socks and ombre hats.
+I Love: Knitting Up A Storm are more into knitting socks and ombre hats.
 They love putting different shades of colors in knitted items.
 Anna’s patterns are gorgeous and worth having a look.
+(No longer active.)

 A Friend To Knit With by Leslie Friend

-Leslie started to blog back in 2006.
-It is her way of sharing her passions and connecting with like minded people.
+Leslie started blogging in 2006.
+It’s her way of sharing her passions and connecting with like minded people.
 She has knitted many sweaters and accessories and written patterns.

-What We Love: A Friend to Knit shows her passion for knitting.
-All of her favorite moments of knitting and sometimes family life are shared on her blog.
+I Love: All of her favorite moments of knitting and sometimes family life are shared on her blog.
 Leslie’s photography is inspiring.